janreerink/CarND-Kidnapped-Vehicle-Project/README.md

+# Notes

+This is the third project in term 2 of the Udacity Self-Driving Car Engineer program.
+The car should be localized correctly, although the position estimates are a little jittery at times.

 # Overview
 This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.